RIT-MDRC/MDRC-PacBot-Legacy/2023-2024/pacbot-gui/pacbot-svelte/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Svelte Kit Material UI

+Whenever you add a new SMUI package, run `npm run prepare` again to rebuild your CSS file with the new component’s styles included.